0xDBFB7/ceramic/documents/terse.md

 Non-contact temperature measurement is more suitable, though all COTS bolometers begin to whimper at these temperatures.
 A disappearing-filament pyrometer is trivial to build; if a spectrometer is available, fitting the pleasant glow of the furnace to the Stefan-Boltzmann law can get you within a few hundred degrees.

 A ratio pyrometer built from two photodiodes (or phototransistors, depending on your bias) with IR-cut and IR-pass filters may also work.
-These techniques are complicated somewhat by alumina's selective radiation: the spectral emissivity curve looks like someone put overcooked pasta into Matplotlib.
-Worse still, it varies with temperature by about half an order of magnitude.
+These techniques are complicated somewhat by alumina's selective radiation: the spectral emissivity curve looks like someone put overcooked pasta into Matplotlib.[^2] Worse still, it varies with temperature by about half an order of magnitude.

 All of this is for naught, however, since active control does not appear to be required with PVA.
 It appears that parts with repeatable properties can be made as long as the temperature is greater than the sinter point for sufficient time.
 The pause at 350c for binder burnout mentioned in @chabert2008cross did not seem to be necessary.